Duality and mapping tori in Heegaard Floer homology: Introduction

-We now describe a simple algebraic result about computing the Lefschetz number of a map on a chain complex over $\bF_2[[U]]$.
-Although essentially elementary, this result is central to the proof of Theorem~\ref{thm:mixedinvariantmappingtorus}.
-For algebraic reasons, the formula is easiest to state if we work over the power series ring $\bF_2[[U]]$, instead of the polynomial ring $\bF_2[U]$.
+Suppose $\bK$ is a field of characteristic 2.
+We now describe an algebraic result about the Lefschetz number of a map on a chain complex over $\bK[U]$.
+We use this result as a key step in using the graph cobordism maps to prove Theorem~\ref{thm:mixedinvariantmappingtorus}.